 The generally accepted principle is that data should be stored at its most elemental level because this provides for the most useful and flexible basis for use in reporting and information analysis.
-However, because of different focus on specific requirements, there can be alternative methods for design and implementing data warehouses
+However, because of different focus on specific requirements, there can be alternative methods for designing and implementing data warehouses

 There are two leading approaches to organizing the data in a data warehouse the dimensional approach advocated by Ralph Kimball and the normalized approach advocated by Bill Inmon.
-Whilst the dimension approach is very useful in data mart design, it can result in a rats nest of long term data integration and abstraction complications when used in a data warehouse.
+Whilst the dimension approach is very useful in data mart design, it can result in a rats nest of long-term data integration and abstraction complications when used in a data warehouse.

-The main advantages of a dimensional approach is that the data warehouse is easy for business staff with limited information technology experience to understand and use.
+The main advantage of a dimensional approach is that the data warehouse is easy for business staff with limited information technology experience to understand and use.
 Also, because the data is pre-joined into the dimensional form, the data warehouse tends to operate

 very quickly.
 The main disadvantage of the dimensional approach is that it is quite difficult to add or change later if the company changes the way in which it does business.

 The “normalized” approach uses database normalization.
-In this method, the data in the data warehouse is stored in third normal form.
-Tables are then grouped together by subject areas that reflect the general definition of the data (customer, product, finance, etc.) The main advantage of this approach is that it is quite straightforward to add new information into the database-the primary disadvantage of this approach is that because of the number of tables involved, it can be rather slow to produce information and reports.
+In this method, the data in the data warehouse is stored in the third normal form.
+Tables are then grouped together by subject areas that reflect the general definition of the data (customer, product, finance, etc.) The main advantage of this approach is that it is quite straightforward to add new information to the database-the primary disadvantage of this approach is that because of the number of tables involved, it can be rather slow to produce information and reports.

 Furthermore, since the segregation of facts and dimensions is not explicit in this type of data model, it is difficult for users to join the required data elements into meaningful information without a precise understanding of the data structure.